CorySpitzer/word_frequency/README.md

 word_frequency: A web-app that takes a user inputted word and string and outputs frequency of that word in the string.

-See the app deployed at lit-hollows-7808.herokuapp.com/
+See the app deployed at <a href='https://lit-hollows-7808.herokuapp.com/'> Heroku</a>

 Built and tested with:
   * Ruby 2.2.0